 Also, yeast overgrowth like thrush will not go away on its own, although there are natural thrush remedies to help combat it.

 Unfortunately, some moms experience such intense nipple damage they require medical intervention.

 Although a baby with latch issues can cause damage to mom’s nipples, so can misusing a pump.

 If you have fissures or continuous bleeding in your nipples, you may want to see a doctor for antibiotics or a topical cream.
-After all, most babies won’t want to drink milk with blood in it.

 There’s also the potential for you to wind up with permanent nipple damage from continuing to pump.